calypsonet/keyple-java/README.md

-# Keyple Java
+# 'Eclipse Keyple' Java implementation

 This is the temporary repository for the Java implementation of the 'Eclipse [Keyple](https://keyple.org/)' API.
 - The Eclipse Foundation is currently checking the IP of these elements.
-- Soon the Java source of Keyple will be transfered to the repository https://github.com/eclipse/keyple-java.
+- In March 2019, the Java source code of Keyple will be transfered to the repository manage by the Eclipse foundation https://github.com/eclipse/keyple-java.

+## Global Architecture of Keyple

 ![global architecture](doc/20181123-Keyple-components.svg "keyple SDK global architecture")

+The API is currently divided in two major layers:
+- The ‘Keyple Core' : a Secure Element Proxy API which allows managing SE readers in a generic way, whaterver the reader driver or environment, and for standalone or distributed solution.
+- A ‘Calypso Keyple extension' : a high level Calypso Processing API allowing to operate commands with a Calypso Portable Object, and to manage a secure Calypso transaction.
+Dedicated reader’s plugins have to be implemented in order to interface the SE Proxy API with the specific reader’s drivers.

+## Supported platforms
+- Java SE 1.6 compact2
+- Android 4.4 KitKat API level 19

 ## keyple-java repositories structure